filippobrugnolaro/retire-right-lab/README.md

 # 🏦 Retire Right Lab - Italian Pension Fund Calculator

 A comprehensive **Next.js** pension fund calculator specifically designed for the Italian market.
-This tool simulates pension fund investments, TFR (Trattamento di Fine Rapporto), ETF reinvestments, and personal investments with accurate Italian tax calculations.
+This tool simulates pension fund investments, TFR (Trattamento di Fine Rapporto), ETF reinvestments and personal investments with accurate Italian tax calculations.

 ## 📊 What This Calculator Does